Everything PR News

 Does a PR retainer guarantee media coverage?

-No. A retainer pays for expertise, strategy, and effort—not guaranteed placements.
+No. A retainer pays for expertise, strategy, and effort — not guaranteed placements.
 Earned media is, by definition, earned.
 Any firm that promises a specific number of articles in top-tier publications is a red flag.
-What they do guarantee is a senior team dedicated to building your brand authority and pursuing every viable media opportunity.
+What they do guarantee is a senior team dedicated to building brand authority and pursuing every viable media opportunity.

 Should a startup PR agency run AI visibility / GEO?

 Yes.
 More than a third of buyers now begin product research with AI engines, not Google.
 A PR firm without a working Generative Engine Optimization practice is operating in the previous era.
-Ask which engines they measure, which prompts they track, how they build retrieval anchors, and how they report Citation Share.
+Buyers should ask which engines a firm measures, which prompts they track, how they build retrieval anchors, and how they report Citation Share.

 EPR Editorial Team